steveiliop56/tinyauth-docs/docs/guides/advanced.md

 ## Host network and Traefik

-When using `network_mode: host` in docker alongside with Traefik, the `redirect_uri` in Tinyauth will always be the app URL instead of of the actual redirect URI.
+When using `network_mode: host` in docker alongside with Traefik, the `redirect_uri` in Tinyauth will always be the app URL instead of the actual redirect URI.
 This is because Traefik does not respect the `X-Forwarded-Host` header from NAT IP addresses such as the docker internal one.
 This can be easily fixed by either using the following Traefik config:

 ```yaml
 entryPoints: